 The 1st Shirenewton Scouts helped us to clear roots and branches from the trackbed.

 The Wye Valley railway line ran from above Chepstow – (the National Diving and Activity Centre) to Tintern.
-We have submitted a planning application for its conversion to a walking and cycling route Wye Valley Greenway over the A48 as far as Wyedean School.
+In December 2019 we submitted a planning application to extend the proposed Wye Valley Greenway over the A48 as far as Wyedean School.
 Wyedean School to Bishton Lane Planning document.
 The planning reference is P1735/19/FUL.

 The other planning application relates to Dayhouse Quarry to Black Morgan’s Wood.